Questions & Answers

 How are translated documents reviewed?

-Document review happens through a multi-step process where the document is independently cross-checked at each of the three TEP phases.
+Document review happens through a multi-step process where the document is independently cross-checked at each of the translation stages.
+Review takes place once the document has been translated and a third party ensures the final piece adheres to all language-specific standards as well as client and end-user specifications.
 Upon successful completion of all phases, the project manager signs off on the final copy.
 Learn more about our accurate document translation process.

 What is a certified translation?